Treasure Island (2012 TV series): Reception

 The series was moderately well received by critics, with praise towards its production values and cast, but some criticism leveled at the direction and changes to the original story.

 Sam Wollaston of The Guardian wrote, "They've changed it, not just unnecessarily but unquestionably for the worse, and that's a travesty.
 Robert Louis Stevenson, Captain Flint, Davy Jones, will be turning in their graves/lockers."
-Rachel Ward of The Telegraph, however, called it "an imaginitive take", said "Izzard excels as both villain and hero, and brings his trademark humour to the role ('Let’s parle'), though it would have been nice to hear a few more squawks from his pet parrot", and praised the action.
+Rachel Ward of The Telegraph, however, called it "an imaginative take", said "Izzard excels as both villain and hero, and brings his trademark humour to the role ('Let’s parle'), though it would have been nice to hear a few more squawks from his pet parrot", and praised the action.